 When deciding between an electric or gas heater, the best option for heating your home is dependent on a number of factors.
-Find out the best uses for fan and radiant electric heaters, wall and ducted gas heating and tips on saving on your energy bills.
+Find out the best uses of different types of heating systems and the tips on saving on your energy bills.

 Electric heaters are cheaper to buy up front and offer both portable and fixed installation options.
 Electric heaters are good when a large installation is not feasible or not within your budget.

 Electric heaters are ideal for heating small spaces or provide direct heating to individual people.
 Portable electric heaters generally come in two types.
 Electric fan heaters and electric radiant heaters.

 Portable electric fan heaters work best for small rooms with low ceilings.
 If you want to use electric heating in a large room or room with high ceilings then the best option is electric radiant heaters.

 Split system air conditioners are electric and provide both heating and cooling.
 Unlike portable electric heaters which work by heating coils and are expensive to run, split system air conditioners can provide heating and air conditioning at a relatively efficient cost.
 However, split systems generally have a similar install cost as gas ducted heating and can only heat from the one room where the air conditioner head is located.

 Gas heaters can be a very efficient and good value for money.

 There are two types – flued (fumes redirected outside through a pipe) and unflued (fumes pushed out into the room).
 Flued are more expensive to install and slightly less efficient, but unflued can present issues with the fumes they expel, so they are subject to regulations and you need to ventilate them.

 If you're going to leave a heater on all day, gas is likely to be much cheaper than a portable electric heater.